LeanSight/xlcalculator/docs/DEVELOPMENT_METHODOLOGY.md

 ### New Task Workflow
 ```
-User: "Add a new API endpoint to the Express app"
+User: "Add a new feature to the application"
 Response:
-todo_reset ["Read server.js to understand current structure", "Check package.json for installed dependencies", "Identify existing API endpoint patterns", "Create new endpoint following conventions", "Test endpoint with curl command", "Run any existing tests", "Clean up any temporary files or scripts created", "Commit changes with appropriate message"]
+todo_reset ["Read existing code to understand current structure", "Check dependencies and requirements", "Identify existing patterns for similar features", "Create new feature following conventions", "Test feature functionality", "Run any existing tests", "Clean up any temporary files or scripts created", "Commit changes with appropriate message"]
 [Execute each todo item methodically using todo_next]
 ```

 ### Continuation Workflow
 ```
-User: "Also add error handling to that endpoint"
+User: "Also add error handling to that feature"
 Response:
-todo_write ["Add error handling to endpoint", "Update tests for error cases"]
+todo_write ["Add error handling to feature", "Update tests for error cases"]
 [Continue with existing todo list]
 ```